MA (Courtauld Institute of Art), PhD (Humboldt-Universität zu Berlin), FSA

-Hanna Vorholt's research into medieval art and visual culture focuses especially on illuminated manuscripts, and the representation of Jerusalem in the medieval West.
-Before joining the Department in 2012, she held positions or fellowships at the Max Planck Institute for History, the Fitzwilliam Museum, Cambridge University Library, the British Library, and the Warburg Institute.
+Hanna Vorholt is a Senior Lecturer in History of Art.
+Before joining the Department as an Anniversary Research Lecturer in 2012, she held positions and fellowships at the Max Planck Institute for History, the Fitzwilliam Museum, Cambridge University Library, the British Library, and the Warburg Institute.

-Hanna's research investigates how ideas are transmitted through visual and material artefacts.
-Her book Shaping Knowledge presents the first monograph on the transmission of the Liber Floridus, created in the early twelfth century by Lambert of Saint-Omer.
-It offers new evidence regarding the history of this encyclopedic compilation and our understanding of the mechanisms which inform the way knowledge is produced, recorded and transformed.
-Her co-edited books Imagining Jerusalem in the Medieval West, Visual Constructs of Jerusalem and Between Jerusalem and Europe are concerned with Jerusalem in its relationship to Western medieval imagination, art and architecture.
+Hanna researches medieval art and in particular illuminated manuscripts.
+Her book Shaping Knowledge presents the first monograph on the transmission of the Liber Floridus, one of the most enimagic medieval encyclopaedias.
+It offers new evidence regarding our understanding of the mechanisms which inform the way knowledge is produced, recorded and transformed.
+Her co-edited books Imagining Jerusalem in the Medieval West, Visual Constructs of Jerusalem and Between Jerusalem and Europe are concerned with Jerusalem in its relationship to medieval imagination, art and architecture.

 Centre for Medieval Studies

-Hanna collaborates in the ERC-funded project Visual Translations of Jerusalem.
-She was Co-Investigator in the AHRC-funded research project The Production and Reading of Music Sources (Bangor University, Manchester University, King’s College London, Warburg Institute), and co-curated the digital resource John Neuton and the Re-foundation of York Minster Library.
+- Co-Investigator AHRC-funded research project The Production and Reading of Music Sources (Bangor University, Manchester University, King’s College London, Warburg Institute), PI Professor Thomas Schmidt, 2010-2014

 Hanna welcomes enquiries from students wanting to undertake research in related areas.

 - Aikaterini Perdiki, 'Greek and Latin maps associated with Macrobius' (co-supervision with Dr Divna Manolova)